-I can’t be more excited to share my latest tutorial involving polymer clay and the Cricut cutting machine.
+I can’t be more excited to share my latest tutorial on how to cut polymer clay with Cricut cutting machines.

 I’ve been toying with this idea for some time in my head.
 I love the look of polymer clay for jewelry, the semi-matte finish, the color variation, the infinite different combinations of textures and colors… the list of reasons goes on and on.